Higher Education Courses

 Some Irish universities and Institutes of Technology offer a limited number of partial scholarship schemes.
 Usually you can only apply for such scholarships after the university/institute has offered you a place.
 You should contact the International Office at an institution directly for more information about this possibility.

 The Government of Ireland provides scholarships to support its established development partnerships through Irish Aid.
-ICOS plays a role in managing these programmes on behalf of Ireland's Department of Foreign Affairs and Trade, but is not a funding body itself.
+ICOS plays a role in managing these programmes on behalf of Ireland's Department of Foreign Affairs, but is not a funding body itself.

 Irish Aid Fellowships are targeted only at countries in which Ireland has established development cooperation programmes and are not open to applicants from other countries.
 Find out more.